-- The original Mayflower sailed from Plymouth on September 16, 1620, with 102 people plus officers and 20 to 30 crew (and two dogs). - 41 were from Leiden, 61 from Southampton and London. - 14 indentured servants and hired artisans were on board. - Mr. William Bradford was unanimously chosen as the governor of the plantation after the death of Governor John Carver in April, 1621.
+- The Speedwell hoisted sail around the 22nd of July and headed for Southampton where the Mayflower would be waiting for them. - The 180-ton Mayflower sailed from Plymouth on September 6, 1620, with 102 people plus officers and 20 to 30 crew (and two dogs). - 41 were from Leiden and 61 "strangers" from Southampton and London. - 14 indentured servants and hired artisans were on board.